 The Caedmon School was the first Montessori preschool established in New York City.
 Our preschool program is for children 20 months through 4.9 years old and combines the Montessori method of education with other early childhood developmental techniques to foster confidence, creativity, and independence.
 Our preschool is divided into two classrooms:

-This class is specifically designed to foster confidence, competence, and independence in first-time school children.
+Beginners is specifically designed to foster confidence, competence, and independence in first-time school children.
 Due to the small student-teacher ratio (4:1), teachers are able to provide all the special attention the children of this age need to achieve the goals of the class, and prepare for their subsequent move to the Early Program.

-Our Early Program classrooms are mixed-age classrooms that provide an authentic Montessori experience for children three and four years-old.
+Caedmon Early Program classrooms are mixed-age classrooms that provide an authentic Montessori experience for children three and four years-old.
 In order to provide individual attention, Early Program classes are small by design with a 7.5:1 student-teacher ratio.

 During the two-year program, children of different ages are mixed together and remain in the same classroom for both years.
 Three-year-old children benefit from having older classmates to model, and the following year they are empowered and cement their learning by assisting their younger classmates.
 This instills in the children a sense of responsibility for each other, as well as for themselves and the classroom.

-Children in Kindergarten continue with elements of Montessori learning, in conjunction with a progressive elementary approach to education.
-In contrast to the Early Program, children in Kindergarten are the same age.
+Students in Kindergarten continue with elements of Montessori learning, in conjunction with a progressive elementary approach to education.
+In contrast to the Early Program, students in Kindergarten are the same age.
 The daily schedule in Kindergarten is divided between open-ended activities, and the directed group instruction that is typical from Kindergarten onward.
 The children learn to complete assigned tasks within a specific time frame, while enjoying the creative play and exploration that are such important parts of the natural learning process at this age.
 Our Kindergarten students are offered the following specialist classes: Spanish, Technology, Science.
 Library, Technology, Art, Violin, Music, P.E., Martial Arts and Swimming.
 Classroom teachers maintain close communication with the specialist teachers to ensure continuity and connections among the various classes.

 First and Second Grades at Caedmon are combined in a mixed-aged program in which children spend two years in the same classroom with the same teacher.
 They develop their academic and social skills in an environment that is free from competition, rich in intellectual stimulation and academic challenges, and full of emotional support.
 The children work in small, flexible groups, which allows the teachers to adapt the program to the needs of each child and adjust the grouping as they progress.
 The children also work in homogeneous groups, benefiting from one another’s strengths and learning styles.